 Chuck spends time away from work with his wife, Melissa, who holds a PhD in Public Health from UCLA, and their four children: Nate, Dylan, Zach, and Charlie).

-In 2013, Wendy was engaged by the Orange County Discovery Science Center to help open a new facility in the San Fernando Valley.
+In 2013, Wendy was engaged by the Orange County Discovery Science Center to help open their new facility, Discovery Cube L.A., in the San Fernando Valley.
 She is providing strategic advice on Board development, fundraising and civic engagement for Discovery Cube L.A.

 In addition, in 2016, Wendy was appointed as an Executive in Residence and Strategic Advisor at the California State University Northridge Nazarian College of Business and Economics.